Gagandeep Kang: Early life and education

 Gagandeep Kang was born in Shimla on 3 November 1962.
 Her mother taught English and history and her father was a mechanical engineer in the Indian Railways.
-Kang grew up moving around north and east India, changing schools 10 times.
-She practiced science frequently at home during her childhood, building a lab with her father at home when she was 12 and experimenting in biology, physics and chemistry.
+Kang grew up moving around north and east India, changing schools frequently.
+To catch up with curricula in each school, her father and she built a lab to conduct experiments in physics and chemistry.

 Kang completed her Bachelor of Medicine, Bachelor of Surgery (MBBS) in 1987 and her Doctor of Medicine (MD) in Microbiology in 1991 from Christian Medical College, Vellore and obtained her PhD in 1998.
-She obtained her membership of the Royal College of Pathologists and carried out postdoctoral research with Mary K. Estes at the Baylor College of Medicine, Houston before returning to the Christian Medical College.
+She obtained her membership of the Royal College of Pathologists in 2000 and carried out postdoctoral research with Mary K. Estes at the Baylor College of Medicine, Houston before returning to the Christian Medical College.